About Me

 Projects

 I am currently working on the FACEDIFF project, which is funded by the European Research Council.
-My projects focus on measuring relationships between facial expressivity and social network metrics in free-ranging rhesus macaques.
+My current work focuses on linking individual differences in facial anatomy to facial behaviour.

 My PhD research focused on understanding the selective mechanisms underlying the maintenance of sexual dimorphism in body mass and canine size in rhesus macaques.
 I investigated: